cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 Github Workflows for Build and Deploy
 -------------------------------------

+Your new repository will be preconfigured to accept a collection of Github secrets parameters for your AWS IAM keypair, SMTP email host credentials, and oAuth provider credentials.

 - CI workflows for building your customized Docker images for the Open edX platform and its optional modules.
 - Deployment workflows for deploying your Open edX platform to your new AWS EKS Kubernetes cluster.
 The deployment workflow installs the latest stable versions of the following:
-    - preconfigured Github secrets parameters for your AWS IAM keypair, SMTP email host credentials, and oAuth provider credentials.
     - Open edX LMS and CMS
     - pre-scaffolded Open edX custom theme
     - pre-scaffolded example Open edX plugin